Xophmeister/stupidTrains/README.md

 I commute to work.
 I hate commuting.

-I am at the mercy of [South West Trains](http://southwesttrains.co.uk) and the service is so often delayed, I decided it was time to monitor their lateness.
+I am at the mercy of [South West Trains](http://southwesttrains.co.uk) and [Network Rail](http://networkrail.co.uk), whose service is so often delayed, I decided it was time to monitor their lateness.
 This started off as a LibreOffice spreadsheet, but I'm a developer, dammit!
 We need an over-engineered solution.

-If you hate commuting, this is the repo for you.
+If your hate of commuting is offset by the desire to publicly humiliate those responsible with hard statistical data, this is the repo for you.

 ## Database